pd/typed-json/README.md

 - **key**: The name of the property used to identify the type.
 - **loader**:  If a string, it is the name of the function to call after identifying a type using the `resolver`.
 If a function, it will be called directly to deserialize the current JSON object.
-- **resolver**: If an object, type names are expected to correspond to properties of the object (eg, if `resolver: { Foo: ..., Bar: ... }`, types `Foo` and `Bar` are available.
+- **resolver**: If an object, type names are expected to correspond to properties of the object (eg, if `resolver: { Foo: ..., Bar: ... }`, types `Foo` and `Bar` are available).
 If a function, it will be called with the type name encountered, and is expected to return an object that responds to the `loader` method, which will be used to deserialize the object.

 #### Custom key name and type lookup
 ~~~~js